Pardo24/Kcalendar/README.md

 ## What does it do?

-It asks some questions about you like your weight, height, age... then it generates a weekly diet based on your daily kcal needs, every meal has the correct nutritional % if proteins, fats and carbohidrates.
+It asks some questions about you like your weight, height, age... then it generates a weekly diet based on your daily kcal needs, every meal has the correct nutritional % of proteins, fats and carbohidrates according to the OMS.

 If you don't want to register you can use this user: (email: user@user.com  password: User1234)